Dipole-dipole scattering: summing large Pomeron loops in non-linear evolution with leading twist kernel: Dipole densities and the BFKL Pomeron calculus

 \beq \frac{\partial \,\bar{\rho}_1(Y; \rv_1, \bv_1)}{ \,\partial\,Y}\,\,=\,\, \int\,\frac{d^2\,r'}{2\,\pi}\, K\Lb \vec{r}',\vec{r}_1 - \vec{r'}|\vec{r}_1\Rb \Bigg\{ \bar\rho_1(Y; \rv',\bv_1- (\rv_1- \rv')/2) \,+\,\bar\rho_1(Y; \rv_1 - \rv',\bv_1 - \rv'/2)\,-\,\bar{\rho}_1(Y; \rv_1, \bv_1)\Bigg\} \eeq

 Hence one can see that $\rho_1$ is the solution to the BFKL equation and, therefore, describes the BFKL Pomeron exchange (see \fig{rho}-a).
-Using \eq{K2} for the leading twist BFKL kernel and considering $b$ being larger that $r_1$ and $r'$ one can see that \eq{RHO1} is given by \eq{BKS2}.
+Using \eq{K2} for the leading twist BFKL kernel and considering $b$ being larger that $r_1$ and $r'$ one can see that \eq{RHO1} is the BFKL linear equation (see \eq{BKS2}).

 Our the next step is to show that the first fan diagram of \fig{rho}-b gives the solution of \eq{PD3} for $\bar{\rho}_2$.
-The contribution of this diagram has the following form (see \fig{rho}-b): \bea &&\bar{\rho}_2\Lb Y; \rv_1,\bv_1, \rv_2, \bv_2\Rb= \\ && \intl^Y_0 d Y' \int G_{\pom}\Lb Y - Y',\xi_{r_1,r'_1}\Rb\, G_{\pom}\Lb Y - Y',\xi_{r_2,r'_2}\Rb d^2 r'_1 \underbrace{K\Lb \rv'_1,\rv'_2|\rv'_1+\rv'_2\Rb}_{\mbox{triple\,Pomeron\,vertex}} \frac{ d^2 (\rv_1' + \rv_2')}{(\rv_1' + \rv_2')^2} G_{\pom}\Lb Y', \xi_{\rv_1' + \rv_2',R}\Rb\nn \eea Taking derivative with respect to $Y$ we get: \bea &&\frac{\partial\,\bar{\rho}_2\Lb Y; \rv_1,\bv_1, \rv_2, \bv_2\Rb}{\partial\,Y}= \\ && \intl^Y_0 d Y'\int \frac{\partial\,G_{\pom}\Lb Y - Y',\xi_{r_1,r'_1}\Rb}{ \partial \,Y} \, G_{\pom}\Lb Y - Y',\xi_{r_2,r'_2}\Rb d^2 r'_1 K\Lb \rv'_1,\rv'_2|\rv'_1+\rv'_2\Rb \frac{ d^2 (\rv_1' + \rv_2')}{(\rv_1' + \rv_2')^2} G_{\pom}\Lb Y', \xi_{\rv_1' + \rv_2',R}\Rb\nn\\ &&+ \intl^Y_0 d Y' \int G_{\pom}\Lb Y - Y',\xi_{r_1,r'_1}\Rb \, \frac{\partial\,G_{\pom}\Lb Y - Y',\xi_{r_2,r'_2}\Rb}{\partial\,Y} d^2 r'_1\,K\Lb \rv'_1,\rv'_2|\rv'_1+\rv'_2\Rb \frac{ d^2 (\rv_1' + \rv_2')}{(\rv_1' + \rv_2')^2} G_{\pom}\Lb Y',\xi_{\rv_1' + \rv_2',R}\Rb\nn\\ &&+ \int G_{\pom}\Lb 0,\xi_{r_1,r'_1}\Rb\, G_{\pom}\Lb 0,\xi_{r_2,r'_2}\Rb d^2 r'_1 K\Lb \rv'_1,\rv'_2|\rv'_1+\rv'_2\Rb \frac{ d^2 (\rv_1' + \rv_2')}{(\rv_1' + \rv_2')^2} G_{\pom}\Lb Y,\xi_{\rv_1' + \rv_2',R}\Rb\nn \eea
+The contribution of this diagram has the following form (see \fig{rho}-b): \bea &&\bar{\rho}_2\Lb Y; \rv_1,\bv_1, \rv_2, \bv_2\Rb= \\ && \intl^Y_0 d Y' \int G_{\pom}\Lb Y - Y',\xi_{r_1,r'_1}\Rb\, G_{\pom}\Lb Y - Y',\xi_{r_2,r'_2}\Rb d^2 r'_1 \underbrace{K\Lb \rv'_1,\rv'_2|\rv'_1+\rv'_2\Rb}_{\mbox{triple\,Pomeron\,vertex}} \frac{ d^2 (\rv_1' + \rv_2')}{(\rv_1' + \rv_2')^2} G_{\pom}\Lb Y', \xi_{\rv_1' + \rv_2', r'}\Rb\nn \eea Taking derivative with respect to $Y$ we get: \bea &&\frac{\partial\,\bar{\rho}_2\Lb Y; \rv_1,\bv_1, \rv_2, \bv_2\Rb}{\partial\,Y}= \\ && \intl^Y_0 d Y'\int \frac{\partial\,G_{\pom}\Lb Y - Y',\xi_{r_1,r'_1}\Rb}{ \partial \,Y} \, G_{\pom}\Lb Y - Y',\xi_{r_2,r'_2}\Rb d^2 r'_1 K\Lb \rv'_1,\rv'_2|\rv'_1+\rv'_2\Rb \frac{ d^2 (\rv_1' + \rv_2')}{(\rv_1' + \rv_2')^2} G_{\pom}\Lb Y', \xi_{\rv_1' + \rv_2', r'}\Rb\nn\\ &&+ \intl^Y_0 d Y' \int G_{\pom}\Lb Y - Y',\xi_{r_1,r'_1}\Rb \, \frac{\partial\,G_{\pom}\Lb Y - Y',\xi_{r_2,r'_2}\Rb}{\partial\,Y} d^2 r'_1\,K\Lb \rv'_1,\rv'_2|\rv'_1+\rv'_2\Rb \frac{ d^2 (\rv_1' + \rv_2')}{(\rv_1' + \rv_2')^2} G_{\pom}\Lb Y',\xi_{\rv_1' + \rv_2', r'}\Rb\nn\\ &&+ \int G_{\pom}\Lb 0,\xi_{r_1,r'_1}\Rb\, G_{\pom}\Lb 0,\xi_{r_2,r'_2}\Rb d^2 r'_1 K\Lb \rv'_1,\rv'_2|\rv'_1+\rv'_2\Rb \frac{ d^2 (\rv_1' + \rv_2')}{(\rv_1' + \rv_2')^2} G_{\pom}\Lb Y,\xi_{\rv_1' + \rv_2', r'}\Rb\nn \eea

-The first two terms of this equations reproduce the first two terms of \eq{PD3} for $\rho_2$ since $G_{\pom}\Lb Y - Y',\xi_1-\xi'_1\Rb$ as well as $G_{\pom}\Lb Y - Y',\xi_2-\xi'_2\Rb$ satisfy the BFKL equations.
+The first two terms of this equations reproduce the first two terms of \eq{PD3} for $\rho_2$ since $G_{\pom}\Lb Y - Y',\xi_{r_1,r'_1}\Rb$ as well as $G_{\pom}\Lb Y - Y', \xi_{r_2,r'_2}\Rb$ satisfy the BFKL equations.

-Using the initial conditions of \eq{ZSR} for $\rho_1\Lb Y=0,r_1,b_1\Rb= G_{\pom}\Lb 0,\xi_1-\xi'_1\Rb$ ( $ \rho_1\Lb Y=0,r_2,b_2\Rb= G_{\pom}\Lb 0,\xi_2-\xi'_2\Rb$ ) one can see that the last term in \eq{RHO21} is equal to $\rho_1\Lb Y, \rv_1 + \rv_2, \bv\Rb$.
+Using the initial conditions of \eq{ZSR} for $\rho_1\Lb Y=0,r_1,b_1\Rb= G_{\pom}\Lb 0, ,\xi_{r_1,r'_1}\Rb$ ( $ \rho_1\Lb Y=0,r_2,b_2\Rb= G_{\pom}\Lb 0, \xi_{r_2,r'_2}\Rb$ ) one can see that the last term in \eq{RHO21} is equal to $\rho_1\Lb Y, \rv_1 + \rv_2, \bv\Rb$.
 Therefore, \eq{RHO2} gives the solution to \eq{PD3} for $\rho_2$.

 Actually, this proof shows a general pattern: the derivatives with respect of Y of $G_{\pom}^n$ lead to the first term in \eq{PD3} for $\rho_2$, while $Y'=Y$ gives the second term in \eq{PD3} due to the initial conditions.
 The graphic form of this general derivation one can see in \fig{rhon}.